How to Make a Fitness App That Inspires Users: All MVP Features Explained

 Fitness is a path to an athletic body, good health, and a sane mind.
 Many people start working out with enthusiasm and high hopes.
 However, most of them quickly give up on this idea because they can’t see instant results.
 Unfortunately, the main problem is that newly minted athletes don’t know how to track the progress.
 Technologies offer a solution to this problem.

 It may seem that fitness apps just show how to workout.
 In reality, these applications offer much more.
 The demand for fitness apps is so high that there’s a separate app type for almost every kind of activity.
-That’s why there are several fitness app types on the market to fulfill all users’ needs.
-Let’s discover each of them.
+That’s why there are several fitness app types on the market to fulfill all users’ needs:

 What are the key steps to constant progress in fitness?
 Draw up an appropriate workout plan, control exercise technique, gradually increase physical activity and create a balanced meal plan.
 Usually, personal coaches handle all of those for sportspeople.
 They know what exercises are good for each and how to make them sportier faster.

 However, personal coaches charge a considerable fee for their services and people don’t always have time for attending gyms.
 In addition, a person that decided to try working out would hesitate to pay four times the cost of the gym pass cost for coach services.

 That’s why companies create workout apps with a smart fitness coach inside.
 These apps create a personalized workout plan for each user based on their physical characteristics and objectives.
 Physical activities increase as the user progresses.
 Even though these apps can’t correct your physical mistakes while exercising, they become a great digital companion during your workout.

 How to build a fitness app with smart coach features?
 Here are the main features: